beebooplena/concert-booking/README.md

 ## Manuel Testing
 Because of lack of time, I choosed to manually test my website.
 ### Landing page
-* I click on nav button home to check I am navigated to home.
+* I click on nav button home, to check I am navigated to home.
-* I check that the hoover effect occur on the home nav button
+* I check that the hoover effect occur, on the home nav button
-* I click on the next nav button Login to check I am navigated to the login page.
+* I click on the next nav button Login, to check I am navigated to the login page.
-* I check that the hoover effect occur on the login nav button
+* I check that the hoover effect occur, on the login nav button
 * I click on the next nav button register to check that I am navigated to the registration page.
 * I check that the hoover effect occur on the register nav button
 * I click on the next nav button About to check that I am navigated to the about_booking.html page.